Position: Professor Emeritus

 Apart from her scholarly work, she was the first Caribbean woman to serve as president of the Caribbean Studies Association (1992-3), the main association for scholars interested in the Caribbean region.
 Before that she served as the CSA’s newsletter editor and then as Vice President.
 From 1995 to 2010, she served as the United Nations-NGO representative of the International Studies Association, also serving on the ISA’s Governing Council.
 In 2011 she was awarded the Ladd Hollist award for significant service to the association.

 In 2011-2012, she founded the Global South Caucus of the ISA (GSCIS), a grouping aimed at bringing often-marginalized African, Asian (including Central Asian) and Latin American scholars and scholarship into the mainstream of IR.
-She served as the Chair of the GSCIS until 2015 and now serves as chair of the Advisory Committee devoted to promoting recruitment and outreach to, the various world regions.
+Three conferences were held under her watch – in Menton, France; in Singapore; and in Havana, Cuba.
+She served as the Chair of the GSCIS until 2015 (co-Chair to 2016) and now serves on an Advisory Committee devoted to promoting recruitment and outreach to, the various world regions.
 Prof. Braveboy-Wagner has been a fellow at, and assistant to, the director of training of the UN Institute for Training and Research.
 She has also been a Visiting Professor at Tokyo Metropolitan University under CCNY’s Japan initiative, having also done research in Japan in the 1970s.

 She served as Director of the MA program in international relations at the City College from January 1999-2002.
-She has been a consultant for the United Nations/Caribbean Community, United States agencies, and Caribbean and Latin American government/intergovernmental organizations, and from 2006-2010 chaired a high-level commission related to her Caribbean.
+She has been a consultant for the United Nations/Caribbean Community, United States agencies, and Caribbean and Latin American government/intergovernmental organizations, and from 2006-2010 chaired a high-level governmental commission related to her expertise on Caribbean diplomacy.
 In 2011, she was honored as one of 50 “distinguished alumni” by the University of the West Indies Alumni Association.
+She was also chosen as the International Studies Association’s Global South Caucus Distinguished Scholar for 2020-2021.An interview with her is archived at the Women in the History of International Thought archive https://whit.web.ox.ac.uk/about

 At a time of change in the international system, this book examines how non-traditional leading nations from the Global South have fared to date and what the chances are of their rise to continue.
 In the second decade of the twenty-first century, the enthusiasm of observers of the international scene about the “rise of the rest” is waning as many countries that were expected to lead the evolving multi-polar order are experiencing economic contraction and governance problems.
 In order to predict further developments, the contributors to this volume focus on the types and sources of the diplomatic strategies that must be executed by rising states if they are to preserve domestic advances as well as gain influence regionally and internationally.
 Through a comprehensive examination of case studies from Latin America, Africa, Asia, and the Middle East, they show that while there are commonalities among these rising states, unique domestic conditions, values, and traditions impact and predict diplomatic strategizing and the ability for sustained projection on the international scene.